Ab2021/Tutorials/agentic/glossary.md

 ### F

+*   **FIPA-ACL (Foundation for Intelligent Physical Agents - Agent Communication Language):** A standardized language for agent communication.
 *   **Function Calling:** A feature of some LLMs that allows them to request that a specific function be called with specific arguments.

 ### G